 Download The Siri Voice

 First things first, let’s get the real Siri voice, though technically her name is Samantha.
-Voice recognition and text-to-speech – both of which are built into the core OSX – can all be found in System Preferences -> Voice.
+Voice recognition and text-to-speech settings, both of which are built into the core OSX, can all be found in System Preferences -> Accessibility -> Voice.

-As you can tell, this isn’t Siri.
-To get the Siri (Samantha) voice – or even any number of other available voices – click on the System Voice selection box, and choose Customize.
+For the most recent versions of Mac OS, this should default to Samantha, which is the classic Siri voice as we all know her.
+On older versions, you’ll need to add the Samantha voice to your system.
+To do this, click on the System Voice selection box, and choose Customize.
 Scroll down to English (United States) – Female, and tick Samantha.
 If you click OK, it’ll prompt you to download the required files which are about 300-400MB per voice.
-I believe Daniel is the official Siri voice of the UK, but I must say the other language voices are quite impressive too, so I took the opportunity to grab Ting Ting and Kyoko too.
+Daniel is the official Siri voice of the UK.

 Wait for the download to complete, then choose Samantha from the drop down.